Why Aren't I in Florida Yet?

 Two things happened—almost at once.

-My husband and I received word that my daughter had landed a townhouse.
+After, my husband and I received word that my daughter had landed a townhouse.
 We were jubilant!

-Incredibly my son announced his news, too, a job offer in Miami, Florida--another long-time dream fulfilled!
+Incredibly, my son announced his news, too, a job offer in Miami, Florida--another long-time dream fulfilled!

 The moment of the events felt like divine timing.

-At about the same time, my son moved by U-haul all his belongings over two days to Miami.
+At about the same time, my son moved all his belongings by U-Haul over two days to Miami.
 I texted him about the drive as he took to the road, "Don't push yourself too hard...You will get there when you get there!
 And it will be there when you get there."

-Conclusion: The broader picture at play.
+The broader picture at play.

 There are two ways to see life: the local situation and the broader picture.